Cardinal-Cryptography/zk-apps/shielder/README.md

 ./target/release/shielder-cli deposit 0 10
 ```

-This will deposit 10 units of the first token into the Shielder (we have two PSP22 tokens registered with id-s 0 and 1).
+This will deposit 10 units of the first token into Shielder (we have two PSP22 tokens registered with id-s 0 and 1).
 It will ask you for the seed of the account depositing the tokens.
 Type `//0` for Damian and `//1` for Hans (and press 'Enter').

 Now, running `show-assets` should be slightly more interesting and show you something like this: